Andreas-Garcia/audiometa/README.md

 - **Limitations**: Some fields not supported (lyrics, etc.)
 - **Note**: Standard metadata format for FLAC files

+**Vorbis Comment Key Handling**
+Vorbis comment field names are case-insensitive, as defined by the Xiph.org Vorbis Comment specification.
+To ensure consistent and predictable behavior, this library normalizes all field names internally and follows modern interoperability conventions.

+**_Reading_**
+When reading Vorbis comments, the library treats field names in a case-insensitive manner.
+For example, "TITLE", "title", and "Title" are considered equivalent.

+**_Writing_**
+When writing Vorbis comments, the library standardizes field names to uppercase to maintain consistency and compatibility with common practices in audio metadata management.
+It thus writes "TITLE" removing eventual existing variations in casing.

 #### RIFF Metadata Format

 - **Strict Support**: WAV files only